Akchy/dgx_demo_docker/Readme.md

 - Setup Cuda Visible Devices
 - Add cache_dir when loading LLM model (cache_dir=f"/external-raid/scratch/SIT/akarsh_sit/{checkpoint}")
 - Setup Dockerfile
-  - Change WORKDIR
   - Make sure requirements are correct
 - Setup .devcontainer
   - Change name
   - Add new image name
-  - Add new workspaceFolder
-  - Make sure the "target" inside the mount is same as the above workspaceFolder
   - Make sure the "postCreateCommand" are same as the requirements